ankit-sam/fio/HOWTO.rst

 	number of open zones is defined as the number of zones to which write commands are issued.

+        For sequential workload if :option:`zonerange` parameter is specified this is the number of zones to stripe.

 .. option:: job_max_open_zones=int

 	Limit on the number of simultaneously opened zones per single thread/process.

+.. option:: max_parallel_zones=int

+	Limit on the number of simultaneously striped zones per single thread/process.

 .. option:: ignore_zone_limits=bool